Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

 • Rust and mold.

-If your air conditioner isn’t level, it may vibrate more than normal.
+If your air conditioner isn’t level, it might vibrate more than normal.
 This can create annoying sounds when on and even require air conditioning repair.

 • Make your air conditioner sink further.

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and causing problems, give All Weather Heating & Air Conditioning Inc a call at 256-801-4701.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give All Weather Heating & Air Conditioning Inc a call at 256-801-4701.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.